mozilla-releng/relengdocs/release-promotion/desktop/howto.rst

 ~~~~

 An email will arrive to the release-signoff mailing list asking for a
-release to be pushed to the appropriate channel, such as ‘release’ for
+release to be pushed to the appropriate channel, such as 'release' for
-major releases, ‘beta’ for betas, and so on.
+major releases, 'beta' for betas, and so on.
 (For thunderbird, the mail
 will be to the thunderbird-drivers list).

 Examples -